 CouchSurfing: 10 Tips for First-Time Surfers to Overcome Initial Hesitations via Proper Etiquette

-A few weeks ago, I wrote a post on the basics of CouchSurfing – how to sign up, safety considerations, the benefits, and basically what it’s all about.
-What I didn’t do was highlight my first experience ‘couch surfing’ at CouchSurfing.org and some of the written/unwritten rules of etiquette for those interested in giving it a shot.
+A few weeks ago, I wrote a post on CouchSurfing basics – how to sign up, safety considerations, the benefits, and basically what it’s all about.
+What I didn’t do was highlight my first experience ‘couch surfing’ at CouchSurfing.com and some of the written/unwritten rules of etiquette for those interested in giving it a shot.

 These rules are just my suggestions based on a combination of my experience and recommendations from the community, and are not meant to scare anyone off from the CouchSurfing experience.
 A lot of these suggestions are coming partly from the perspective of how I would want to be treated if someone ‘surfs’ at my house.
 You can also check out CouchSurfing.org’s surfer tips here.